gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](http://forums.gradle.org).

-### Deprecations in Tooling API communication
+### Tooling API version compatibility

-* Using Tooling API to connect to provider using older distribution than Gradle 1.0-milestone-8 is now deprecated and scheduled for removal in version Gradle 2.0.
-* Using Tooling API client version older than 1.2 to connect to a provider from current distribution is now deprecated and scheduled for removal in version Gradle 2.0.
+The [Tooling API](userguide/embedding.html) is a mechanism for embedding Gradle and/or driving Gradle programmatically.
+It is used by IDEs and other _tooling_ to integrate with Gradle.

+* Connecting to 1.0-milestone-8 and earlier providers is now deprecated (in effect, the Gradle 2.0 Tooling API client will not work with 1.0-milestone-8 and earlier builds)
+* Client versions older than 1.2 are now deprecated (in effect, the Gradle 1.2 and earlier Tooling API clients will not work with Gradle 2.0 and later builds)

+If your project is building with Gradle 1.0-milestone-8 or earlier, you are __strongly__ encouraged to upgrade to a more recent Gradle version.
+All versions of integrating tools released since the release of Gradle 1.2 (September 2012) should be using a Tooling API client newer than version 1.2.

 ## Potential breaking changes